 There are a number of factors for patients to consider as they prepare for the removal of their wisdom teeth; one of those factors is cost.

 The cost of wisdom teeth removal can vary depending on several different factors.
 One factor is the number of wisdom teeth that must be removed; generally, patients pay on a per-tooth basis.
-Additionally, the cost for wisdom tooth removal can be considerably higher if the tooth is impacted.
-A simpler, more straight-forward wisdom tooth removal will come with a lower price point.
+Additionally, the cost for wisdom tooth removal may be higher if the tooth is impacted.
+A simpler, more straight-forward surgical wisdom tooth extraction will come with a lower price point.

 Our services are provided in an environment of optimum safety for our Oklahoma City patients, utilizing modern monitoring equipment and staff who are experienced in anesthesia techniques.
 Contact us in the Oklahoma City area for an appointment.